 Miniature sized cheesecakes flavored with a hint of lemon, topped with blueberry jam, and covered with lots of fresh blueberries.
+These mini blueberry lemon cheesecakes are easy to make and so delicious!

 Sometimes a full-sized cheesecake can be a bit intimidating.
 But these little cheesecakes couldn’t get easier!
 They come together incredibly fast and still taste like a classic cheesecake.
 The baking time is only 20-22 minutes and there is no need for a water bath. (!!!)